 This course is needed because trauma and adverse childhood experiences (ACEs) represent a significant threat to public health.
 Trauma and ACEs are considered a public health epidemic and are associated with an increased risk of morbidity over the life course and early mortality.
-The CDC recommends the dissemination and implementation of trauma-informed approaches to prevent and treat trauma.
-Despite this public health need, we found no graduate-level courses available in a school of public health that address trauma, ACEs, or trauma-informed public health approaches.
+The CDC recommends the dissemination and implementation of trauma-informed approaches to prevent and mitigate trauma.
+Despite this public health need, at the time of the course creation, we found no graduate-level courses available in a school of public health that addressed trauma, ACEs, or trauma-informed public health approaches.
 We wish to fill this gap through this course.
 Additionally, most public health interventions take a public health deficit approach and focus solely on the risk factors faced by vulnerable populations.
 In contrast, trauma informed approaches focus on protective factors and view communities as valuable assets.
 Upon successful implementation of the instruction, students will be able to see public health problems and solutions through a trauma-informed lens.
-Students will also be experienced in designing public health interventions to address and prevent trauma and have experience writing a grant to address and treat trauma through trauma-informed approaches.
+Students will also be experienced in designing public health interventions to address and prevent trauma and have experience writing a grant to address and mitigate trauma through trauma-informed approaches.